capblack222/ClimateWatch/README.md

 ---

-## Loading Real OWID Data (Optional)
+## Loading Real OWID Data

-1. Download any CSV from https://ourworldindata.org
-   (e.g., "CO₂ per capita" or "Share of adults who are obese")
-2. Drop the `.csv` file into the `/data/` folder.
-3. Restart the app — it parses columns named `Entity`, `Code`, `Year`, and the metric column automatically.
+Climate indicator data is fetched automatically from Our World in Data's public CSV endpoint during first launch.
+No manual dataset download is required.

 ---